-So you’ve advertised a position, received a stack of applications, and the closing date has passed.
-The next step is to shortlist your candidates for interview — and it’s not just a case of leafing through the CVs and picking the ones you like.
+So, you’ve advertised a position, you've received a stack of applications, and the closing date has passed.
+The next step is to shortlist your candidates for interview—and it’s not just a case of leafing through the CVs and picking the ones you like.

 And secondly, when you’ve received lots of applications, identifying the best ones is pretty tricky, especially if you are restrained by a short deadline.

 Decide how many candidates you want to interview

 Based on how much time you have available, decide how many candidates you want to interview.
-This number is also the length of your shortlist.
+This number forms the length of your shortlist.

 Now you have a target for sifting through those applications.